Star Gloria Swanson And Director Allan Dwan Make Vivacious Pairing In Two Silent Comedy Classics

 STREET DATES: APRIL 10, 2018/KINO CLASSICS

 In his classic study of the silent film era, The Parade’s Gone By… (1968), author, historian, preservationist, and filmmaker Kevin Brownlow identifies two qualities that made the film partnership of star Gloria Swanson and director Allan Dwan, who collaborated on 8 films for Paramount/Famous Players-Lasky during the 1920s, so memorable: realism and pluck.
 Eschewing melodramatics or overplaying, these mid-twenties romantic comedies show the filmmaking pair drawing on down-to-earth details surrounding the daily life of an ordinary in appearance but extraordinary in spirit working girl.
-Largely thanks to the artistically pragmatic Allan Dwan, whose career spanned from the earliest days of motion-pictures shot in Hollywood to the end of the classic studio system in the 1960s, La Swanson simply became “Gloria” for many viewers who came to sympathize with her true-to-life characters’ realistically-drawn comic situations.
+Partly due to the artistically pragmatic Allan Dwan, whose career spanned from the earliest days of motion-pictures shot in Hollywood to the end of the classic studio system in the 1960s, La Swanson simply became “Gloria” for many viewers who came to sympathize with her true-to-life characters’ realistically-drawn comic situations.
 The star who evoked “glamor” for many viewers, especially in her long series of elaborate costume dramas, commencing with Cecil B. De Mille’s Male and Female (1919), diversified her audience-drawing powers by essentially downplaying her own impossibly elegant public image.

 Those film fans familiar with Swanson’s characterization of the once grande though now faded dame of the silent silver screen will see little of “Norma Desmond” here; and one hopes that the “courage and wit and heart” of her screen image will come as no surprise to those who recall her fluttery-eyed parody of a Mack Sennett Bathing Beauty, her delightful chalk-mustache impersonation of Charlie Chaplin’s The Little Tramp, or simply her equal parts self-deprecating and self-aware dismissal of one (among many) of cynical hack Joe Gillis’s hardboiled put-downs (take your pick, they’re all alike; and purposely so) with her blithe delivery of the word “Cute!”
-That inventive charm and playfulness seemed to find their best expression in her films with Allan Dwan, and the one-room, cold-water flats her underemployed characters here inhabit – with its single unmade bed, cracked-mirror dresser, and hanging line of self-laundered clothing – add to and evoke the sympathy and honesty of her from-the-heart playing.
+That inventive charm and playfulness seemed to find their best expression in her films with Allan Dwan, and the one-room, cold-water flats her underemployed characters here inhabit – with their single unmade bed, cracked-mirror dresser, and hanging line of self-laundered clothing – add to and evoke the sympathy and honesty of her from-the-heart playing.
 One can easily imagine the extraordinary success of these films could be attributed to many viewers recognizing their own lives and circumstances both in the effervescence of its star and in the well-observed productions by which she was admirably surrounded.

 One of those viewers, my pretense of reviewing distance unforgivably lapsing to include a personal anecdote, was my own grandmother, who, being grilled by an 11-year-old me for a school-assigned oral project on family history, gave me two reminiscences (despite unequivocally “hating” to “dwell on the past”) of her smalltown Wisconsin upbringing during the 1920s: one — a lovely image though entirely irrelevant to movies, Swanson, or Dwan — was watching fresh-cut lumber floating downstream of the Wisconsin River and the other — an equally lovely though entirely relevant image to movies, Swanson, and Dwan — was, as an 11-year-old herself, watching her favorite movie actress balancing a heaping plate of steaming dishes overhead through an overcrowded throng of impatient diners.